Compiling

 macOS — Xcode

 Xcode is the recommended development environment on macOS.
-Objectively, ObjectivelyMVC, and Quetoo must be cloned as siblings:
+Install Homebrew, then install the required dependencies:

 Open quetoo/Quetoo.xcworkspace — this workspace includes all three projects and manages their dependencies automatically.
 Select the Quetoo scheme and press ⌘B to build.